Best menopause supplements for relieving symptoms

 You want a broader range of nutrients

-Nutrafol Women's Balance comes in a sleek, black glass jar with white and teal accents.
-It feels like a really premium product, and we were pleased to find the jar was filled to the brim with capsules – not wasting any space.
-The capsules themselves are on the larger side, but they are coated which makes them relatively easy to swallow.
+The Nutrafol Women's Balance comes in a sleek, black glass jar and feels like a premium supplement.
+The capsules are on the larger side, but they are coated which we found makes them easier to swallow.

 How to choose the best menopause supplements for you